Liohaa/ecommerce-sales-sql-analysis/README.md

 ## Goals

-To help the business understand:
+This project helps to better understand key aspects of e-commerce performance, such as:

-- how much it sells,
+- sales results – total number of orders, revenue, and profit
-- who the customers are,
+- customer profile – who the buyers are and where they are from
-- how well orders are delivered,
+- order process – how often orders are returned or canceled
-- and which products, brands generate the most revenue and profit.
+- product and brand results – which items bring the most money

-This can help the company improve sales, marketing, and products.
+These insights can support better decisions in marketing, product planning, and overall business strategy.

 ## Project Structure